f1reangel/aiogramPayQR/README.md

 3. The bot will generate a payment and provide a QR code link.

 #### Payment Webhook
-The webhook endpoint `/payments/webhook/` handles payment status updates from LiqPay and sends a notification via Telegram upon successful payment.
+The webhook endpoint /payments/webhook/ handles payment status updates from LiqPay.
+It sends a telegram notification when a payment is successful.

 ---